tarwn/lessthandot-hugo/blogs/content/posts/2009-10-31-oracle-details-its-plans-for-mysql-java.md

 benefit of customers and the Java community.
 Java is one of the

-computer industry’s best-known brands and the Java platform is
+computer industry's best-known brands and the Java platform is

-one of the industry’s most widely deployed technologies.
+one of the industry's most widely deployed technologies.
 Oracle has

 been a leader in the Java community since the inception of the Java

-programming language and already has the world’s largest investment
+programming language and already has the world's largest investment

 in the Java platform, which provides the foundation for its Oracle